MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/Set Drop Down List Value.md

 ms.date: 08/01/2023
 ms.subservice: power-automate-desktop-flows
 ---
-# Error occurs at runtime when the list value specified in the Set drop-down list value action cannot be found.
+# List value specified in the Set drop-down list value action cannot be found at runtime

 This article provides a resolution when Set Drop Down List Value action fails because list value cannot be found.